mhvue/unit-4-game/README.md

 # Crystal Collector

-Crystal Collector Game - jQuery based.
+Crystal Collector Game

-A game in which the user must select crystals with hidden numerical values to add up to number shown on screen.
+A game in which the user selects crystals with hidden numerical values to add up to number shown on screen.

 ## How to Play
 Instructions are listed: